evanvolgas/reflectedintelligence/_posts/2025-05-03-reflective-intelligence-in-llms.md

 **Performance Analysis**: The self-consistency approach generates multiple solutions (typically 5-20), which multiplies both token consumption and computation time by that factor.
 However, this technique has demonstrated error reductions of 30-50% on challenging math benchmarks, showing that the performance gains can justify the increased computational cost for high-value applications where accuracy is critical [5].

+## Key Takeaways

+- **Beyond Reflected Knowledge**: Reflective intelligence enables LLMs to analyze their own reasoning and improve their outputs, going beyond merely reproducing learned information.

+- **Framework Diversity**: Multiple approaches to reflection (ReAct, Reflexion, Constitutional AI, RLHF) address different aspects of self-improvement, from real-time reasoning to alignment with human values.

+- **Measurable Performance Gains**: Reflective techniques have demonstrated substantial improvements across benchmarks, with Reflexion achieving up to 91% success on coding tasks compared to 80% for standard GPT-4.

+- **Computational Trade-offs**: Reflection mechanisms typically increase computational costs by 2-5x, creating a clear trade-off between accuracy and response time that must be considered in deployment.

+- **Implementation Options**: From simple self-critique loops to complex multi-agent systems, reflective intelligence can be implemented at varying levels of sophistication depending on use case requirements.

+- **Technical Evolution**: The field of reflective AI is rapidly progressing, with frameworks increasingly integrating reflection directly into model training rather than relying solely on inference-time techniques.

 ## References

 [^1]: [Yao, S., Zhao, J., Yu, D., Du, N., Shafran, I., Narasimhan, K., & Cao, Y. (2022). *ReAct: Synergizing Reasoning and Acting in Language Models*. arXiv:2210.03629.](https://arxiv.org/abs/2210.03629)